tokuhirom/neojot/README.md

 # NeoJot

-This is a my own note taking app.
+NeoJot is a note-taking app designed for efficiency and simplicity.

 ![img.png](img.png)

 Based on : `Tauri + Svelte + Typescript`.

-## Supported platforms
+## Features

+* Built with Tauri, Svelte, and TypeScript for a smooth and responsive experience.
-* Mac OS X Ventura or later
+* Optimized for Mac OS X Ventura and later.

 ## LICENSE